mainkoon81/Study-09-MachineLearning-C/README.md

 --------------------------------------------------------------------------------------
 ## Another way to deal with non-linear data
-> A piecewise Linear Function and Neural Network
+> A piecewise Linear Function and NN-Regression
- - What if we don't need the neural network for classification?
-At the end of the network, if we go with `'ReLU'` which will return any numbers...It's a **regression** !!!
-(Just by changing the final activation function!!)
-Those values are weighted SUM of the outputs of the previous layer.
+ - What if, at the end of the network, we expect it to return any numbers...It's a **regression** !!!
+(Just by removing the final activation function!!)
+ - **The final value would be a weighted SUM of the outputs of the previous layer**.
  - In order to train this network, we'd use a **different Error-Function** for calculationg the directions:
-   - the mean-squared error (the AVG of the square of the difference b/w the `real labels` and the `predictions`)
+   - **MSE** (the AVG of the square of the difference b/w the `real labels` and the `predictions`)
 <img src="https://user-images.githubusercontent.com/31917400/54963366-77fc7800-4f60-11e9-85fa-a5c1f9302107.jpg" />